-Financial Risk is a term applicable to the individual, business and government, Risk means the probability of losing money in investment or in case of government and business inability to pay off its debt taken from various financial institutions.
+Financial risk is a term applied to the individual, business, and government; risk means the probability of losing money in investment or in case of government and business inability to pay off its debt from various financial institutions.

-Risk also includes various factors, which may affect desired results of operations or provide unwanted results affecting operations eventually affecting business, investor and the entire market.
-Financial risk for an individual is the loss of investment, the ability to pay off loans.
-Business financial risk may occur due to problems in operations of the business, credit risk i.e. inability to pay off debt, market risk i.e. when business losses its customers due to upgrades, innovations by competitors, change in consuming patterns.
-For government financial risk means the inability to control inflation, defaulting bonds and other debt instruments.
+Risk includes various factors which may affect desired results of operations or provide unwanted effects affecting operations eventually involving business, investors, and the entire market.
+Financial risk for an individual is the loss of investment and the ability to pay off loans.
+Business financial risk may occur due to problems in operations of the business, credit risk, i.e., inability to pay off debt, market risk, i.e., when business losses its customers due to upgrades, innovations by competitors, and changes in consumption patterns.
+For the government, financial risk means the inability to control inflation, defaulting bonds, and other debt instruments.

 Example of Financial Risk

 Examples of financial risk are given in detail:

 - It started in December 2007 with a fall in GDP by 4.3% and a rise in unemployment by 10%.